Outrigger boat: Modern sport

 Outrigger canoe racing has become a popular canoeing sport, with numerous clubs located around the world.
 Outrigger Canoe Racing is the State sport of Hawaii and an interscholastic high school sport.
 In Hawaii, entire families participate in summer regattas with age groups from keiki (children as young as 6 with an adult steersperson) and age 12 through age 60+.

-Major races in Hawaii include the Molokaʻi Hoe 43 mi men's race from the island of Molokai to Oahu across the Kaiwi Channel, Na Wahine O Ke Kai (same race for women) and the Queen Liliʻuokalani Race held near Kona on the Island of Hawai.
+Major races in Hawaii include the Molokaʻi Hoe 43 mi men's race from the island of Molokai to Oahu across the Kaiwi Channel, Na Wahine O Ke Kai (same race for women) and the Queen Liliʻuokalani Race held near Kona on the Island of Hawai'i.

 In modern sport outrigger canoeing, ships are classified according to the configuration and number of the hulls and the number of paddlers, including the OC1, OC2, OC3, OC4 and OC6 (with the respective number of paddlers using a single-hull outrigger canoe), and the DC12 or OC12 (with twelve paddlers using a double-hull outrigger canoe, two six-person canoes rigged together like a catamaran).
 Outriggers without a rudder are referred to as V1, V2, etc. (where V refers to vaʻa).

 Six-person outrigger canoes (or OC6) are among the most commonly used for sport use; single-person outrigger canoes (or OC1) are also very common.
 Two and four-person outrigger canoes are also sometimes used, and two six-person outrigger canoes are sometimes rigged together like a catamaran to form a twelve-person double canoe.

 Modern OC6 hulls and amas are commonly made from glass-reinforced plastic.
 However, some canoes are made of more traditional materials.
 In Ancient Hawaii, canoes were carved from the trunks of very old koa trees.
 These canoes, although rare, are still very much in use today.
 The ʻiako are usually made of wood; the ʻiako-ama and ʻiako-hull connections are typically done with rope wrapped and tied in an interlocking fashion to reduce the risk of the connection coming completely apart if the rope breaks.

 Modern OC1 hulls and amas are commonly made from glass-reinforced plastic, carbon fiber reinforced plastic, and/or Kevlar to produce a strong but light canoe.
 OC1 are often made with rudders operated by foot pedals.
 More traditional designs do not have rudders.
 OC1 commonly use ʻiako made of aluminium or carbon fiber, with a mechanism for quickly assembling and disassembling the canoe (snap buttons, large wing nuts, etc.).